5 Systems of Wine Cellar Cooling Units That Protect Your Investment

 This kind of system works exceptionally well for those who want a discreet installation that assimilates well with the cellar’s design.
 The Ducted Wine Cellar Cooler removes hot spots while giving each bottle balanced temperature and humidity.
 It is a preferred option in many high-end wine rooms where aesthetics are just as important as performance.

-4. Ducted Split Wine Cellar Cooling Units for Flexible Design
+4. Ducted Split Wine Cellar Cooling – Flexible Installation Options

 A ducted split system is a hybrid option, marrying the quiet benefits of a split system with the smooth airflow from ducted cooling.
 This system provides maximum design flexibility by separating the evaporator and condenser.